 Today, I am doing something more complex by using the online software called “ScanNCut Canvas“, all I need to do it to find an image in jpg, load it into the software and trace it to transform the image into an FCM cutting file!
 You may find how to do it in the following Youtube Video, by Julie Fei-Fan Balzer.
 She has a lot of ScanNCut video tutorials, be sure to watch her creations.

 Besides JPG files, you may also use GIF, PNG or BMP files of less than 5MB.
-In addition, ScanNCut Canvas is able to import SGV, DXF and FCM of less than 2MB files from other cutter machine.
+In addition, ScanNCut Canvas is able to import SVG, DXF, and FCM of less than 2MB files from other cutter machines.

-At the mean time, I would like to share with you some photos of my home decoration I did for this year’s Chinese New Year.
-In 2015, it is the year of Goat according the Chinese Lunar Calendar, the Chinese writing of Goat is Yang (羊).
+At the meantime, I would like to share with you some photos of my home decoration I did for this year’s Chinese New Year.
+In 2015, it is the year of Goat according to the Chinese Lunar Calendar, the Chinese writing of Goat is Yang (羊).
 I did a paper cutting of (羊) calligraphy character besides the word of (福).
-Fu (福) means “fortune” or “good luck”, it is greatly use in the home of Chinese since it represents the desire that one’s good luck will be expansive and come in many forms.
+Fu (福) means “fortune” or “good luck”, it is greatly used in the home of Chinese since it represents the desire that one’s good luck will be expansive and come in many forms.

 We DIY a faux Plum Blossom tree by using tree branches and artificial plum blossom flowers.
-Similar to pussy willows, Plum Blossom symbolises auspicious and prosperity, it is believed to help in building a harmony relationship within friends and family.
+Similar to pussy willows, Plum Blossom symbolizes auspicious and prosperity, it is believed to help in building a harmonious relationship within friends and family.